DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 <div class="row">
 <div class="col-md-9">

-### About the Caregiver Initiative
+### About the Caregiver Café
-Darien Library is proposing to launch a Caregiver Initiative.
 This year-long series of events is designed to provide respite and community support to caregivers of adult residents who are aging in place, especially those with Alzheimer's and other forms of dementia.
 The series will consist of a kick-off keynote event followed by monthly Caregiver Cafés.
 <br />
 <br />